How to: Create and Run a Unit Test

 (Optional) If you want to collect code coverage information, do the following:

-On the Test menu, point to Edit Test Run Configurations, and click the configuration for your current test run.
+On the Test menu, point to Edit Test Settings, and then click the test settings for your current test run.

 In the Test View window, select one or more tests.
 To select multiple tests, hold the CTRL key while you click tests.